reduxjs/redux/docs/recipes/UsageWithTypescript.md

 For further information, see these additional resources:

 - Redux library documentation:
-  - [React-Redux docs: Static Typing](https://react-redux.js.org/using-react-redux/static-typing): Examples of how to use the React-Redux APIs with TypeScript
+  - [React Redux docs: Static Typing](https://react-redux.js.org/using-react-redux/static-typing): Examples of how to use the React Redux APIs with TypeScript
   - [Redux Toolkit docs: Usage with TypeScript](https://redux-toolkit.js.org/usage/usage-with-typescript): Examples of how to use the Redux Toolkit APIs with TypeScript
 - React + Redux + TypeScript guides:
   - [React+TypeScript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet): a comprehensive guide to using React with TypeScript